-Steps for Setting Up An Outgoing Northeastern Issued Subaward:
+Steps for Setting Up An Outgoing Subaward Issued by Northeastern:

-Note: If your subaward is incoming from another institution (i.e. Northeastern is the subrecipient), please contact your ORAF Grant Officer for set-up instructions.
+Note: If your subaward is incoming from another institution (i.e. Northeastern is the subrecipient), please contact your NU-RES Grant Officer for set-up instructions.

-1. Complete the Subaward Request Form located on the University's Forms Page.
+- Complete the Subaward Request Form located on the NU-RES Forms and Tools Page.

-a.
-Be sure to always attach a Statement of Work (SOW) and Line Item Budget with a Budget Justification.
+- Be sure to always attach a Statement of Work (SOW) and Line Item Budget with a Budget Justification, if any changes were made after proposal submission.

-2. Submit the Subaward Request Form located on the University's Forms Page, signed by the Northeastern PI, to:
+- Submit the Subaward Request Form signed by the Northeastern PI, to:

-The subaward agreement will be drafted by the Subawards Office and sent to the subrecipient for review, negotiation, and signature.
-The subaward will then be reviewed and signed by ORAF.
+The subaward agreement will be drafted by the Subaward Manager and sent to the subrecipient for review, negotiation, and signature.
+The subaward will then be reviewed and signed by the Director of Award Administration in NU-RES.

 A PO/Encumbrance will be generated by the Subawards Office.
 The encumbrance (reserved funding) will reside in your grant budget.
 Account numbers 78050 through 78059 are used for subawards.

-Invoices from the subawards will first be sent to the Subawards Office for review and then to the PI for additional review and signature.
-After signature, the PI will send the signed invoice back to the Subawards Office for Accounts Payable processing.
-Please note that Northeastern is a net 35 institution i.e., a check will be disbursed from the Accounts Payable Office 35 days after the invoice date.
+Invoices from the subawards will first be sent to the invoice coordinator at email@example.com for review and tracking, then to the PI for additional review and approval.
+Once PI sends approval to the invoice coordinator, it is sent to Accounts Payable for processing.
+Please note that Northeastern is a net 30 institution i.e., a check will be disbursed from the Accounts Payable Office 30 days after the invoice date.

 Subrecipient invoices must be based on actual expenses incurred by the subrecipient unless noted otherwise in the subaward agreement.